 Audit Committee.
 The Trust has an Audit Committee, which is comprised of the Independent Trustees.
-The Audit Committee reviews financial statements and other audit-related matters for the Funds.
+The Audit Committee reviews financial statements and other audit-related matters for each Fund.
 The Audit Committee also holds discussions with management and with the Funds' independent registered public accounting firm concerning the scope of the audit and the auditor's independence.
-The Audit Committee met twice with respect to the Funds during the fiscal year ended November 30, 2023.